OctopusDeploy/docs/docs/guides/use-the-team-foundation-build-custom-task/index.md

 ![](/docs/images/3048587/5865724.png)

-See the [Extension Marketplace page](https://marketplace.visualstudio.com/items?itemName=octopusdeploy.octopus-deploy-build-release-tasks) for a description of the fields (or the [Octo.exe command-line options](/docs/home/api-and-integration/octo.exe-command-line/pushing-packages.md) for more details).
+See theÂ [Extension Marketplace page](https://marketplace.visualstudio.com/items?itemName=octopusdeploy.octopus-deploy-build-release-tasks) for a description of the fields (or theÂ [Octo.exe command-line options](/docs/home/api-and-integration/octo.exe-command-line/pushing-packages.md) for more details).

 ## Add a Create Octopus Release Step

-Add a step to your Build or Release process, choose **Deploy**, click **Add** the **Create Octopus Release** task.
+Add a step to your Build or Release process, chooseÂ **Deploy**, clickÂ **Add**Â theÂ **Create Octopus Release**Â task.

 ![](/docs/images/3048587/5865479.png)